Neo-X/Glens_Blog/content/2017-05-14-Wrapping-C++-with-Python.md

 ## The code

-Being able to use the above psuedo code is made possible by implementing the following interface.
+Being able to use the above pseudo code is made possible by implementing the following interface.

 ```
 /*